-Dutch Cheese Press Option: For those who are serious about making cheeses that need to be pressed, you can purchase my heavy-duty Dutch Style Cheese Press(value $179.97) at a reduced price when you register online for the workshop.
-Also included at no extra cost is the Small Tomme Mould(value $21.97, Small Follower (value $9.97) and Cheese Cloth/included with press (value $9.97).
-Total value $211.91.
-All for the cost of the cheese press, $179.97.
-You can decide at check-out when you register online for the workshop.
-You can then take it with you or have it shipped at no extra cost.
+Dutch Cheese Press Option: We've had lots of demand for a quality cheese press.
+Here's a special offer for workshop attendees.
+You can purchase my heavy-duty Dutch Style Cheese Press(value $189.97) at a reduced price when you register online for the workshop.
+Included at no extra cost is the Small Tomme Mould(value $21.97, and Cheese Cloth/included with press (value $9.97).
+Total value $211.94.
+Only $179.97.
+You can take your press while you're at the workshop or add $15 at checkout for shipping within the 48 USA states when you register for the workshop online.
 A great value for the serious cheese maker.

 Question: Where is the cheese making class (workshop) located and how far from local airports?

 Answer: The weekend workshops are held at our home in Mequon, Wisconsin.
 The address is 11611 N. Grace Ct., Mequon, WI 53092.
 We're located on a cul de sac.
 Parking is allowed only in our driveway, not on the street.

 Question: What do I need to bring to the cheese making class (workshop)?

 Answer: Your appetite for cheese and wine and a zest for learning to make gourmet cheese.
 All cheese making supplies, note paper, pens will be provided.
 Workshop limited to 12 persons.
 Dress casual.
 Aprons will be provided.
 Upon registration online, directions and workshop documents will be emailed to you.
 No need to print and bring them with you, as they will be provided to you.

 Question: What is included in the cheese making class (workshop)?